-While there is a list of parties than have access to your credit report, there must be a permissible purpose for any party to review it or they will be in violation of the FCRA.
-Some of these impermissible purposes include an employer pulling your report without your permission, a creditor of a paid and closed account pulling your report, and a potential creditor that you have not applied for credit with accessing your report.
+While there is a list of parties that have access to your credit report, there must be a permissible purpose for any party to review it or they will be in violation of the FCRA.
+Some of these impermissible purposes include:

 After a dispute is investigated and the CRA determines the information is inaccurate it must be deleted and cannot be re-inserted on your credit report unless you are first notified by the CRA.
 If an account appears on your report after a CRA previously admitted to its inaccuracy by deleting, the CRA has a duty to notify you prior to its reinsertion or its conduct will violate the FCRA.

 SmithMarco, P.C. has been protecting consumer rights since 2005 and handles Fair Credit Reporting Act cases.
 If information about you is inaccurately being reported, or if you feel that your rights have been violated, please contact us for a free case review.